-Cash for work: protecting reservoirs in Jordan
+Cash for Work: Protection of Water Dams in Jordan

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)